Welcome to Our Curriculum and Philosophy

 A Reggio-inspired environment, often referred to as ‘the third teacher’, is one that is open and free-flowing.
 It enables uninterrupted exploration, play and learning.
 Outdoor spaces are valued just as highly as formal classrooms, and the design of the space should allow children to move freely between the two.
 In addition, it is important that children have free access to stimulating resources, as they cannot be the owner of their learning journey without this.Our Teachers are instrumental in creating and enabling this environment for the children, and take pride in the setting and their classrooms as an important tool in supporting children learn.

-Teachers are encouraged to observe children rather than to direct them.
+Teachers and parents are encouraged to observe children rather than to direct them.
 It is important that children are allowed to experiment in their own way, make mistakes and find new solutions.
-The role of the teacher is to gently move students towards areas of interest to them, and this can only be done through careful observation carried out over time.
+The role of the teacher/parent is to gently move students towards areas of interest to them, and this can only be done through careful observation carried out over time.
 In order to understand how to gently guide the children through their learning from interests, we observe and access against the following areas; schemas, characteristics of effective learning, early years learning goals, every child a talker, Ferre Laevers well-being and involvement scales.

 With these in-depth assessments we are able to see where as a Teacher our attention and guidance should be concentrated for each individual child.
 This is also closely partnered with the child’s parents/carers as they too are an integral part of their daily learning.

 Below are some of the reasons children benefit from this approach: